 More Relaxed Christmas Tradition of Sparking Joy

 So here’s my take away for you.
 And I admit, it’s completely stolen!
 How very un Christmas-like of me.
-I’ve stolen a play straight out of Marie Kondo’s outrageously popular organization book, The Life Changing Magic of Tidying Up.
+I’ve stolen a play straight out of Marie Kondo’s outrageously popular organization book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.

 [bctt tweet=”Holiday expectations are like clutter.
 They do not bring joy. #relaxedholiday #holidaybliss” username=”@MidlifeMamas”]